Skip to Content

 Hedge Apple 101

-Bowl of Hedge Apples
+Bowl Of Hedge Apples

-These plants generally grow to somewhere between 25 and 30 feet.
+These plants generally grow somewhere between 25 and 30 feet.
 The fruit of these plants are commonly called both “hedge balls” as well as “hedge apples.”

 Are Hedge Apples Poisonous?